How to Create Tech Packs for Fashion: 7-Step Guide

 Flexible Vendor Management

 Assign multiple factories to a single tech pack while keeping communication, pricing, and internal notes separate.
-Onbrand makes dual sourcing simple, secure, and fully trackable without extra manual work.
+Onbrand PLM makes dual sourcing simple, secure, and fully trackable without extra manual work.

-Build Your Next Tech Pack with Onbrand!
+Build Your Next Tech Pack With Onbrand

-A clear, professional tech pack sets the foundation for efficient, accurate production.
-It gives your team and your manufacturer the detailed information they need, from measurements and construction to packaging and pricing.
-With all the components documented in one place, you avoid missteps, speed up development, and maintain consistency across every style.
+With all components documented in one place, you avoid missteps, speed up development, and maintain consistency in every style.

 In the fashion industry, a factory-ready tech pack isn’t just helpful.
 It’s a must-have.
 It supports quality control, reduces back-and-forth, and helps your designs move through the production process faster.
-The more precise your tech pack, the smoother things run from first sketch to final sample.

-Using a tool like Onbrand makes this process easier.
+Using Onbrand PLM makes this process easier.
 You can build, update, and share your tech packs in one place.
 No more scattered files or outdated specs.
-It’s everything you need to move your fashion design forward with clarity and control.
+It gives your team the structure needed to move faster with clarity and control.

 FAQs About How to Create Tech Packs for Fashion